How do I manage pre-service tasks for a sommelier role effectively?

 To manage pre-service tasks effectively, it's important to have a clear checklist that your sommelier can follow.
 This should include tasks like verifying wine stock, preparing the wine station, and reviewing the day's menu for pairing suggestions.
 Having a structured approach ensures nothing is overlooked and the sommelier is fully prepared for service.

-Common misunderstanding: Pre-service tasks are just about stocking wines.
+Common misunderstanding: Pre-service means just stocking wines.

 What are some common pre-service sommelier responsibilities to include?